wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The response event is forwarded to the upper level by calling `sendResponseUp()`, using the success bit (via `success()` on the response event) to indicate whether the flush has succeeded or not.
 Finally, the method calls `cleanUpAfterResponse()` to conclude response handling.

+##### handleFlushLineInv(), Request Path

+Method `handleFlushLineInv()` performs a similar task as `handleFlushLine()`, and the logic is almost identical to the one of `handleFlushLine()`.
+Differences are:

+1. `handleFlushLineInv()` checks whether itself is the front event in the MSHR register by calling `getFrontEvent()`.
+If this returns `NULL`, indicating there is a non-event type entry in the front, or the returned pointer is not the event object, it will stall, and let the front event be handled first.
+It is unclear to me why this function needs this check, while `handleFlushLine()` does not.

+2.